robertcs3/shopifly-project/README.md

 ## Features
 * User authentication
 * Clean user interface and smooth animations
+* Check-out with Stripe payment system
 * Add or remove products from shopping-cart
 * View shopping-cart and check-out history
-* CRUD functionalities with admin privileges
+* Users with admin privileges can manage items by creating, updating, and deleting them

 ## Stack
 * Front-end: React | Typescript